jhucompilers/fall2020/assign/assign01.md

 </pre>
 </div>

-Note that the token codes are just being printed as integers (0 means identifier, 6 means assignment, etc.)
+Note that the token codes are just being printed as integers (0 means identifier, 6 means assignment, etc.)  Your lexer might use different token codes, but the lexemes it identifies should be the same as specified above.

 Similarly, we could invoke `minicalc` to print a parse tree as follows (user input in **bold**):